jbantony/Object-Detection-Counter-API/README.md

 ## TODO

-- Extend the detect endpoint to send detected image and cordinates also.
+- Extend the detect endpoint to send detected image.
 - Update the notebooks folder with the model generating notebook for a custom dataset